NBISweden/data-submission-documentation/ENA/SOP/mito_assembly.md

 ### Create manifest file
 * Create a manifest file, use e.g. [mito-assembly-manifest.txt](./data/mito-assembly-manifest.txt) as template:
-    * Add the collected the metadata from the bioinformatician who did the assembly, as well as the accession numbers of the study (created above) and the sample (created earlier, either at ENA or via COPO).
+    * Add the collected the metadata from the bioinformatician/individual who did the assembly, as well as the accession numbers of the study (created above) and the sample (created earlier, either at ENA or via COPO).
     * For the `ASSEMBLY_NAME`, set a species abbreviation in combination with the type of assembly, e.g. `StyAte-mito-assembly`.
     * Add the name of the assembly file (gzipped fasta format). **Note:** If this is an annotated assembly, change `FASTA` to `FLATFILE` and add the name of the EMBL flat file instead (gzipped)
     * Add the name of the chromosome list (gzipped)